KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - Least privilege for users
   **- Security as Code - Create Golden Images of hardened EC2 instances and instantiate these hardened EC2 instances around the world.**
 - Real-time Auditing (CloudTrail)

+### Questions

+_Scalability_

+- Describe Scaling Up and Scaling Out.
+- What is a stateless application, what is an example of one?
+- What is an example of distributing loads to multiple nodes?
+- Benefits of stateless components, example?
+- What is the difference between stateless components and stateful components?
+- What is session affinity / sticky session?
+- Describe distributed processing and EMR.

+_Disposable Resources_

+- Describe two ways to instantiate compute resources.
+- What is a golden image?
+- What is bootstrapping?

+_Automation_

+- Why should you aim for serverless infrastructure?
+- What are the inherent benefits of serverless architecture?
+- What are some AWS solutions to Infrastructure Management and Deployment?

+_Alarms and Events_

+- What AWS service handles alarms and events?
+- What is an example of an alarm?
+- What is an example of an event?
+- How could a severless function in lamba interact with a CloudWatch triggered event?

+_Loose Coupling_

+- What is the objective behind loose coupling?

+_Distributed Systems Best Practices_

+- Describe Graceful failure and provide an example.

 ---